Home Selling Guide

 Transforming Your Home for Potential Buyers

 The moment that you commit to marketing your home for sale, you must also commit to transforming and decluttering your home, making it a place where potential buyers can easily picture themselves living.
-The goal of staging is to make the home speak to everyone in a compelling and positive way.
+The goal of staging is to make the home speak to everyone compellingly and positively.

-Homes that are staged for the market are likely to sell more quickly and at a higher price than homes that are listed as is.
-This is why we provide a staging consultation with a qualiﬁed staging company to our clients as part of our marketing plan for your home.
-What this means is that prior to your list date, a staging consultant will do a walkthrough of your home and make recommendations regarding furniture placement, paint colors, and other aesthetics that may inﬂuence the impressions that buyers will have upon entering your home.
+Homes staged for the market are likely to sell more quickly and at a higher price than those listed as is.
+That’s why we provide a staging consultation with a qualiﬁed staging company to our clients as part of our marketing plan for your home.
+Before your list date, a staging consultant will do a walkthrough of your home and make recommendations regarding furniture placement, paint colors, and other aesthetics that may inﬂuence the impressions buyers will have upon entering your home.

 Removing clutter is step number one in preparing your home to sell.
 Potential buyers want to be able to visualize their own possessions in your home.